High Performance Computing & Applications in Power System

 Fully utilizing the computing capability of modern CPU, achieving order of magnitude speedup comparing to conventional sequential implementation,

-resulting in unique solutions for applications in power system probabilistic and security analysis.
+leads to unique solutions for applications in power system probabilistic and security analysis.

 Publications: 1.
 PES-GM (Link)